SwedbankPay/developer.swedbankpay.com/resources/sdk-modules.md

       title: Public Migration Key
 ---

-{% include jumbotron.html body="We have multiple Open Source-based SDKs and Libraries to use with Swedbank Pay APIs" %}
+{% include jumbotron.html body="We have multiple Open Source-based SDKs and Modules to use with Swedbank Pay APIs." %}

+## Introduction

+Swedbank Pay offers APIs, SDKs, libraries, modules, extensions and plugins as different ways to integrate and use our products and services.
+It might not be obvious to everyone what these are, so to describe them we use the analogy of **baking a cake**.

+### APIs

+APIs (Application Programming Interface) are the lowest level building block of our offering and can be compared to **raw ingredients**.
+They give you a whole lot of flexibility, but also requires you to have more knowledge in how to use them correctly and you need to know which recipe to cook in order to get a workable cake out in the other end.
+To efficiently use an API, you need to be a trained baker.

+### SDKs

+SDKs (Software Development Kit), also known as libraries, can be compared to a **cake mix**.
+It requires less knowledge of the ingredients and how to use them and a recipe is provided for you.
+Because of this, you also have less flexibility because you can't bake any cake, you can only bake the one the mix is for.
+You still have to mix everything together, so you need some experience in the kitchen is required, but less than using the "raw" API.

-## Swedbank Pay Official SDKs
+## Official SDKs

 {:.table .table-striped}
 | Language | Repository | Status |